logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER MODEL 457-12 TWELVE-STRING

 This 12-string version of the 4570 thinline archtop was introduced in 1966 and produced for around four years up to 1970.
 With its 2" deep body, it followed the 4570 in style and development.
-The very first examples made appear to have had a vertical Hofner logo on the headstock.
-This was soon followed by an inlaid "dagger" design with a conventional horizontally orientated logo.
+The first production examples made appear to have had an inlaid vertical Hofner logo on the headstock.
+This was soon followed by an inlaid "dagger" design with a conventional horizontally orientated white plastic logo.
 A Gagliano version of the 457-12 was produced which allowed importation into the US without contravening the Hofner trade-name registered with US customs by the Wm.
 Gratz Company.

 HOFNER MODEL 4571